pallets/flask/docs/unicode.rst

 If you are talking with a filesystem or something that is not really based on unicode you will have to ensure that you decode properly when working with unicode interface.
-So for example if you want to load a file on the filesystem and embedd it into a Jinja2 template you will have to decode it form the encoding of that file.
-Here the old problem that textfiles do not specify their encoding comes into play.
-So do yourself a favour and limit yourself to UTF-8 for textfiles as well.
+So for example if you want to load a file on the filesystem and embed it into a Jinja2 template you will have to decode it from the encoding of that file.
+Here the old problem that text files do not specify their encoding comes into play.
+So do yourself a favour and limit yourself to UTF-8 for text files as well.

 Anyways.
-To load such a file with unicode you can use the builtin :meth:`str.decode` method::
+To load such a file with unicode you can use the built-in :meth:`str.decode` method::

     def read_file(filename, charset='utf-8'):